Believing in accessibility for all

 • Allocate requests for repairs to a category based on information provided by the tenant, but at the final discretion of Wolverhampton Homes

-The Regulator of Social Housing defines ‘Consumer Standards’.
+The Regulator of Social Housing defines the ‘Consumer Standards’.
 Its role is to intervene where failure to meet the standards has caused, or could have caused, serious harm to tenants.
-This policy sets out how Wolverhampton Homes will ensure compliance with the relevant Consumer Standards.
+This policy sets out how Wolverhampton Homes will ensure compliance with the Safety and Quality Standard.

 Responsive Repairs Definition

-Responsive Repairs are defined as service requests made by the tenant to existing elements/components of the property.
+Responsive Repairs are defined as service requests made by the tenant to existing elements/components of the property (their dwelling or common areas to the block there are residing within).

 Responsive Repairs are not part of:

-• Planned cyclic maintenance, e.g. lift maintenance, electrical testing, gas servicing or cyclical painting
+• Planned cyclic maintenance, g. lift maintenance, electrical testing, gas servicing or cyclical painting.

-• Planned work, e.g. external painting, guttering or fencing repairs
+• Planned work, g. external painting, guttering or paving repairs

-• Planned and programmed work, e.g. plastering, guttering, extensive roof repairs, paving and fencing repairs etc.
+• Planned and programmed work, g. plastering, guttering, extensive roof repairs, paving etc.,

-• Planned improvements, e.g. new kitchens, bathrooms, rewiring, heating upgrades
+• Planned improvements, g. new kitchens, bathrooms, rewiring, heating upgrades, or insulation

-• Aids or Adaptation works to support occupants continuing to live in their homes
+• New Aids or Adaptation works to support occupants continuing to live in their homes

 4.0 Requesting Repairs